vcc-csc212/sp21-archive/_docs/labs/lab-01/lab01.md

    ```

    Notes:
-   - In order to complete step 3, you will need to make `Animal` no longer be an abstract class.
-Do this by removing the `virtual ... = 0;` sections of speak.
    - `Animal**` is how you will create the array to store the animals in step 3. i.e. `Animal** arr = new Animal*[5];` would create an array that stores 5 animal pointers.
 Use the `new` keyword to instantiate each animal during run-time!

 #### Requirements